How to Train Your Dragon 2: Plot

 A battle rages at the nest between dragon riders, Valka's dragons, and Drago's armada.
 Drago unveils his own Bewilderbeast to confront the alpha, killing it and becoming the new Alpha, thus controlling all dragons.
 Hiccup urges Drago to cease the violence, but he refuses, citing his family's deaths from dragon attacks in his childhood and his desire to conquer the world.
-His Bewilderbeast hypnotizes Toothless and forces him to kill Hiccup, but Stoick sacrifices himself by taking the fatal blast instead.
-Grieving, Hiccup drives Toothless away.
+His Bewilderbeast hypnotizes Toothless and forces him to kill Hiccup, but Stoick sacrifices himself by taking the fatal blast instead, and Hiccup drives Toothless away out of grief.
 The group is stranded as Drago takes control of their dragons and rides Toothless to conquer Berk.
 After the group holds a Viking funeral for Stoick, Hiccup feels lost without his father and his dragon, where Valka reminds him that his father believed he could unite humans and dragons.
 Inspired, Hiccup and his allies return to Berk on baby dragons, immune to the Bewilderbeast's influence.

 Back at Berk, they find that Drago has attacked the village and taken control of the dragons.
 Hiccup frees Toothless from the Bewilderbeast's control and confronts Drago before the Bewilderbeast encases them in ice, from which Toothless shields Hiccup.
-However, Toothless blasts away the ice and enters a glowing, super-powered state, making him immune to the Bewilderbeast's control.
+However, Toothless blasts away the ice and enters a glowing, super-powered dominant state, making him immune to the Bewilderbeast's control.
 Toothless challenges the Bewilderbeast while repeatedly shooting at it, breaking its control over the other dragons to side with him.
 The freed dragons fire at the Bewilderbeast until Toothless fires a massive blast, breaking its left tusk.
 Defeated, the Bewilderbeast retreats to the sea with Drago.

 The Vikings and dragons celebrate their victory.
 Hiccup is officially made chieftain of Berk, Valka decides to stay with her son, and the dragons accept Toothless as the new alpha.
 Berk undergoes repairs, and Hiccup feels confident that they will defend their way of life.